Hearing Aid Insurance

 Any time we make a major purchase, we are inclined to take out insurance on the item to make sure we can replace the item if anything were to happen to it.
 Hearing aids are no exception.

 And while hearing aid insurance is important, be mindful while shopping for it.

 Most hearing aids come with a warranty that can last up to three years.
 While purchasing, be sure to ask about the warranty that comes with your hearing aid.
 Most warranties will cover repairs and even replace a lost hearing aid.
 But be careful if you lose your hearing aid.
 Warranties that replace a lost hearing aid for a relatively small restocking fee are great, but most often the warranty for future loss needs to be repurchased through a private insurance company.

-It is important to check your homeowner’s or renter’s policy to see if your hearing aid is covered in your policy, but be sure to also check your deductable amount.
-If your deductable is higher than the price of your hearing aid, it would still be a good idea to take out insurance for your hearing aid.
+It is important to check your homeowner’s or renter’s policy to see if your hearing aid is covered in your policy, but be sure to also check your deductible amount.
+If your deductible is higher than the price of your hearing aid, it would still be a good idea to take out insurance for your hearing aid.

 For more information about hearing aids or hearing aid insurance, please call any of our three offices in Voorhees, NJ; Marlton, NJ and Philadelphia, PA.